 In the context of this study, the choice has been made to focus on the potential recourse to the EGTC tool in four transboundary pilot areas within the Gulf of Trieste, the Jabuka/Pomo Pit, the Bay of Neum-Klek and the Otranto Channel.
 All four areas lie within the same region and, as such, they could benefit from the establishment of either one EGTC encompassing a network including of all of them or different EGTCs focusing on the specific management of each area.
 In any event, of paramount necessity is the identification of the applicable EGTC approval and registration procedures in accordance with the legal framework of the relevant Adriatic and Ionian coastal States.
-In fact, the EGTC acquires legal personality with its registration or the publication of the founding documents (the EGTC convention and statutes) on the official gazette of the State that hosts the EGTC registered office.
+In fact, the EGTC acquires legal personality with its registration or the publication of the State that hosts the EGTC registered office.
 A final step implies that the members inform the EU Member States concerned and the Committee of the Regions of the registration.
-Within 10 working days of the registration or publication, the EGTC ensures that a request is sent to the Committee of the Regions for the publication of a notice on the Official Journal of the European Union, which announces the establishment of the EGTC.
+Within 10 working days of the registration or publication of a notice on the Official Journal of the European Union, which announces the establishment of the EGTC.